Marketing Plan Examples & Samples for Business Scaling

 - Income $40,000+

-- Values: Human connection, promotes positive social change, educated, long-term dating
+- Values: Human connection, promoting positive social change, education, long-term dating

 - Problems: Has a hard time meeting like-minded and aged people, busy work schedules, wants long-term relationships, sick of the same old bar scenes, wants to create positive social change in communities

 - Interests: News and current events, socializing, arts and experiences, communication, gym, healthy lifestyle, Instagram and Facebook, traveling, education, dating sites and services, reading, religion and social issues

 Once you know your customer’s you can now look to how best reach them through meaningful marketing objectives.

 Marketing objectives are a brand’s defined goals.
 They outline the intentions of the marketing team, specific numbers and provide clear actions to execute.